noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 [...Yes.]

-Yeah, how should I explain this....
+Yeah, how should I explain this...
 Lilia-san kinda has a melancholic expression on her face.
 I don't know what to say...
 It's just, I'm sorry.

 As Rei-san and Fia-san remained dumbfounded for a while, Lilia-san and